asplake/agendashift-open/workshops/wholehearted-okr.md

       * [Ideal, Obstacles, Outcomes (Idoo)]
       * [15-minute FOTO] \(Classic)
       <br>

+### Sessions 5-8: Right to left and upside down – outcome-orientation and organisation design

   5. [Changeban] \(optional – may be replaced by the [Agendashift delivery assessment][assessments])
       * Knowledge discovery process